obiwanus/focus-zig/LOG.md

 - Fix editing near the end of the buffer (can't get cursor close enough)

 # DONE
++ See if we can easily generate only vertices that actually are seen on the screen
 + Have horizontal margins for viewport
     + Draw viewport from a differet x position
     + Fix viewport when dragging window to another screen